 - 1.1.
-The Employer has entered into a contract of employment with the Employee in terms of section 57 (1) (a) of the Local Government: Municipal Systems Act 32 of 2000 ("the Systems Act") from 1 July 2022 to 30 June 2023.
+The Employer has entered into a contract of employment with the Employee in terms of section 57 (1) (a) of the Local Government: Municipal Systems Act 32 of 2000 ("the Systems Act") for a period not exceeding three (3) months.
 The Employer and the Employee are hereinafter referred to as "the Parties". - 1.2.
 Section 57 (1) (b) of the Systems Act, read with the Contract of Employment concluded between the parties, requires the parties to conclude an annual Performance Agreement. - 1.3.
 The parties wish to ensure that they are clear about the goals to be achieved and secure the commitment of the Employee to a set of outcomes that will secure local government policy goals. - 1.4.
 The parties wish to ensure that there is compliance with Sections 57(4A) and 57(5) of the Systems Act. - 1.5.
-In the agreement the following terms will have the meaning ascribed thereto: - a) this Agreement- means the performance agreement between the Employer and Employee and the Annexures thereto; - b) the Municipal Manager- means the Municipal Manager of the Rustenburg Local Municipality appointed in terms Section 54A of the Local Government Municipal Systems Act; - c) the Employee means the manager appointed in terms of Section 56 of the Systems Act; - d) the Employer- means Rustenburg Local Municipality; and - e) the Parties- means the Employer and Employee.
+In the agreement the following terms will have the meaning ascribed thereto: - a) this agreement- means the performance agreement between the Employer and Employee and the Annexures thereto; - b) the Municipal Manager- means the Municipal Manager of the Rustenburg Local Municipality appointed in terms Section 54A of the Local Government Municipal Systems Act; - the Employee- means the manager appointed in terms of Section 57 of the Systems Act: - d) the Employer- means Rustenburg Local Municipality; and - e) the Parties- means the Employer and Employee.